 - Re-register with Pearson VUE and pay the fee.

 - Wait to receive your new (Authorization to Test) ATT email.

 - Schedule your new exam.

-Per NCSBN policy, you need to wait a minimum of 45 days between each exam.
+Per NCSBN policy, you need to wait a minimum of 45 days between each exam if you fail the NCLEX®?
 This length of time is determined by the BON/RB and will be reflected in the new ATT’s validity dates.

 Candidates who have applied for licensure/registration with a participating board of nursing/regulatory body (BON/RB) will be permitted to take the NCLEX® eight times a year, but no more than once in any 45-day period.

-Most test-takers study for the test, few try to understand how the test works.
-In other words, understanding how the exam actually functions to test your knowledge.
-That is extremely important when it comes to NCLEX® because it is a computerized adaptive test (we will explain), not one that is graded by traditional methods.
-If you know the animal you are dealing with you have a better chance of taming it, and in this case, that means passing the exam when you meet again.
+Test-takers may know that they need to study for the test, but few try to understand how the test works.
+Understanding how the exam actually functions is extremely important when it comes to the NCLEX® because it is a computerized adaptive test, not one that is graded by traditional methods.
+If you know the animal you are dealing with, you have a better chance of taming it.
 Anne Wendt, RN, PhD, CAE, is director of the NCLEX® Examination Department and she explains the testing function.

 “The NCLEX® is a computerized adaptive test (CAT) that increases the efficiency of the testing process.
 Each candidate’s test is unique and assembled interactively as they are tested.
 (Make a note of that- the test questions are assembled for you based on how you are taking the test.)

 “The computer calculates a candidate’s ability based on the individual’s responses to items, and then it searches for an item that matches it to show next.
 This process is repeated until a pass or fail decision can be made.
 CAT therefore administers only those items that best measure a candidate’s ability.”